jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-2-special-functions.md

 {}_2F_{1}(a,b;c;x)=\sum_{n=0}^{\infty} \frac{(a)_{n}(b)_{n}}{(c)_{n}}\frac{x^{n}}{n!}, \qquad (a)_{n}=\frac{\Gamma(a+n)}{\Gamma(a)}.
 $$

-The series converges for $\mid x \mid < 1$ and extends elsewhere by analytic continuation.
+The series converges for $\vert x \vert < 1$ and extends elsewhere by analytic continuation.
 Transformations such as $x\mapsto 1-x$ or $x\mapsto 1/x$ permute the singular points and generate Kummer's 24 solutions, highlighting the group structure of the solution space.

 **Hypergeometric Series Solution**